 You'll also be able to improve collaboration with your accountant or bookkeeper - big help when you're trying to navigate the complex world of sales tax.

 Stay updated about new laws related to e-commerce

 E-commerce sales tax laws are constantly changing, so it's important to stay up-to-date on new developments.
 This can include changes in sales tax rates, sales tax nexus rules, and changes in reporting requirements, like HMRC's scheme to digitalize tax.

 It's up to you to stay informed of any changes that might affect your business.
-If you're based in the U.S.you can subscribe to IRS Tax Tips or state tax newsletters.
-For UK-based businesses looking into Making Tax Digital software can go a long way towards keeping your business compliant with all changes.
+If you're based in the can subscribe to or state tax newsletters.
+For UK-based businesses looking into can go a long way towards keeping your business compliant with all changes.

 One final tip for e-commerce businesses is to be proactive in addressing any issues or concerns related to sales tax compliance.
 If you have questions or concerns about your obligations under state and local tax laws, reach out to a tax professional or government agency for guidance.

 By taking a proactive approach to compliance, you can ensure that your business is in good standing and avoid potential penalties or legal issues down the road.